Que Sera, Sera

 They sat in silence for a moment before Daniel reached over to change it again.
 Richard slapped his hand away in a huff.
 He tried to turn it back to his news, but it was broken.

-The car radio whirred through different stations in a cacophony of sound.
-Robert banged it at once, until Doris Day stopped him.
+The car radio whirred through different stations in a cacophonous storm.
+He banged it at once, until Doris Day’s voice stopped him.

 “Whatever will be, will be.
 The future’s not ours to see.”